Naturama (Futurama)

+The episode was written by Eric Rogers, Michael Saikin and Neil Mukhopadhyay, and directed by Crystal Chesney-Thompson.

 Plot

 The characters are featured in a nature documentary show called "Mutual of Omicron's Wild Universe," divided into three segments.
 They appear as different animals in each segment with voice-over narration.

 Part 1: The Salmon

 The characters are depicted as salmon, with the exception of Zoidberg, who appears as a lobster.
 Fry and Leela, born in different rivers, meet after swimming out to sea, and Leela rejects Zapp Branigan and promises to mate with Fry when they come of age.
 However, since they must instinctually return to the rivers where they were hatched in order to mate, they are forced to separate.
 Before Zapp can fertilize Leela's eggs, he is caught and eaten by Brrr, a grizzly bear version of Lrrr.
 Fry jumps out of his river and over to Leela's, but is stuck on the land adjacent to it.
 He too is caught by Brrr, who reluctantly lets him go after the bear version of Ndnd argues with him over eating too much fish.
 Fry reaches Leela and fertilizes her eggs, and both die happily along with all the other salmon.